 - Discuss making a report to the police.
 An advocate is available to help support you through this process and accompany you to appointments.

-- Learn about additional resources to support your long-term wellbeing.
+- Learn about additional on campus resources to support your long-term wellbeing.

 What to expect

 When students go to book an appointment, they will be able to see the advocate’s availability and can schedule an appointment.
 Please note, the VPA is not a crisis service and it might take up to a week to see an advocate depending on availability.

 If your appointment is in person, you’ll meet with an advocate in a private office on the UWB campus.
 If you are meeting over Zoom, the advocate will still be in a private space, to maintain your privacy and confidentiality.
 You can tell your advocate as much or as little as you’d like.
 There is nothing in particular that you need to bring with you, but if you have documents or notes that you’d like to refer to, you’re welcome to bring them along.Link to Calendly booking system for the VPA.